How many excuses a day are you making to avoid

 My abuse and trauma still longers but I am aware most of the time.
 There are sometimes, I am not and it becomes apparent in my mood and my own attitude.
 But it’s those moments I get to be reflective and remove the bullshit I may have been feeding myself.

 And if anything in my life taught me to cut out the bullshit, it is without question becoming a special needs parent.
 I watched my son fight for his life more than I’d like to think about, but it’s his spirit and his tenacity that have helped me along my journey.
 He takes each day as it comes, no more no less.
 There are no stories about the past he is feeding himself and only dreams he talks about for the future.
-He doesn’t question any of it,
+He doesn’t question any of it, he’s quite matter of fact about his dreams will happen.

 And he has plenty of reasons to make excuses.
 But he doesn’t.